JoshLudahl/ELK/README.md

 ## Espresso Extension library written in Kotlin
 A simple extension library for Espresso with support for the page object design, or in this case, the Robot Pattern.
 This library is growing and more features to come.
 There are a few ways to perform different actions and assertions as well as matching objects.

+#Note
+This library will not be maintained going forward.
+With Jetpack Compose, please see [CAT](https://github.com/JoshLudahl/CAT), Compose for Android Testing.
+Look, I just wanted to use CAT, it's okay.

 ### Get started
 To include the library, add the following to your app module build.gradle file:
 ```groovy